-The International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) is a revision to the ICD-9-CM system used by physicians and other health care providers to classify and code all diagnoses, symptoms and procedures recorded in conjunction with hospital care in the United States.
+The International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) is a system used by physicians and other healthcare providers to classify and code all diagnoses, symptoms and procedures recorded in conjunction with hospital care in the United States.

-Like ICD-9-CM, the ICD-10-CM is based upon the International Classification of Diseases, which is published by the World Health Organization (WHO) and which uses unique alphanumeric codes to identify known diseases and other health problems.
-According to WHO, the ICD assists in the storage and retrieval of diagnostic information and in the compilation of national mortality and morbidity statistics.
+Like its predecessor ICD-9-CM, ICD-10-CM is based upon the International Classification of Diseases, which is published by the World Health Organization (WHO) and which uses unique alphanumeric codes to identify known diseases and other health problems.
+According to WHO, physicians, coders, health information managers, nurses and other healthcare professionals also use ICD-10-CM to assist them in the storage and retrieval of diagnostic information.
+ICD records are also used in the compilation of national mortality and morbidity statistics.

 Continue Reading About ICD-10-CM (International Classification of Diseases, Tenth Revision, Clinical Modification)